 In 1977, the ship was sold to the Greek company “Grami Ipirou Ltd” based on the island of Andros.
-It was renamed to CHRISSI AVGI, it was registered in Andros with the number 443 and took part of the line Rafina – Gavrio (Andros) – Paros – Naxos.
-In the afternoon of February 23rd 1983, under the commands of the captain Antonios Gardelis, it sailed with nine tankers on board, 4 trucks, 21 passengers and 21 members of the crew from Rafina in order to execute its route.
-At approximately 18.30pm and while the ship was travelling under very bad weather conditions, the tankers moved to the right side of the part of the bow so the ship inclined.
-Ten minutes later and while the ship was about 2 nautical miles away from the island of Mantili, 2 consecutive explosions took place that created two cracks and the ship upturned.
-The ship remained upturned on the surface for about three hours, gone with the wind and the waves until it sank.
-From the total 42 passengers, only the 14 were rescued, among which there were 3 crew members.
+She was renamed to CHRISSI AVGI, registered in Andros with the number 443 and took part of the line Rafina – Gavrio (Andros) – Paros – Naxos.
+In the afternoon of February 23rd 1983, under the command of the captain Antonios Gardelis, she sailed with nine tankers on board, 4 trucks, 21 passengers and 21 members of the crew from Rafina in order to execute her route.
+At approximately 18.30pm and while the ship was travelling under very bad weather conditions, the tankers displaced to the right side in the part of the bow causing severe inclination to the ship.
+Ten minutes later and while the ship was about 2 nautical miles away from the island of Mantili, 2 consecutive explosions took place that created two cracks in the hull and the ship capsized.
+The ship remained capsized on the surface for about three hours, travelling with the wind and the waves until she sank.
+From the total 42 passengers, only 14 were rescued, among which were 3 crew members.

 One of the three crew members that survived, Mr. Simos Lavdas, second engineer, narrated to the website “En Andro” (www.enandro.gr) the shocking history of his rescue, mentioning in great detail the last moments of the ship.
 His narration, that includes the tragedy of the human losses as well as his very own experience close to death, describes the end of the ship and the special conditions under which the last route of CHRISSI AVGI took place:

-“I stopped the job from a cargo ship at the end of September 1982.
+“I stopped working from a cargo ship at the end of September 1982.
 I was in Andros.
-At the end of October, captain Avgoustis Polemis called me, he was the owner of CHRISSI AMMOS & IPIROS.
+At the end of October, Captain Avgoustis Polemis called me, he was the owner of CHRISSI AMMOS & IPIROS.
 Every year, the two big ships were taken for repairs and the one left for the line routes was CHRISSI AVGI.
 Back then due to the crisis, all officers were obliged to have the relevant certificates.
 As he did not have a certified second engineer he begged me to go for at least 15 days in order to do some routes.
-Then he would take care of my replacement.
-After starting the job I thought to stay at the ship and spend the winter time there.
-The routes were taking placing normally until the weather started to be very bad.
+Then he would see to my replacement.
+After starting the job I considered staying with the ship and spending the winter time there.
+The routes were taking place normally until the weather started to get very bad.

-That February there were many prohibitions of travelling due to the bad weather conditions.
+That February there were many prohibitions on travelling due to the bad weather conditions.
 There was a lot of snow too.
-As there was no other line ship, the head office was pressing us to travel despite the weather.
-Every Wednesday the ship was transferring fuels with cargos.
-Back then there were no special ships for doing this transfer as today.
-As there were prohibitions of travelling too often, the ship was leaving under the responsibility of the captain so many times we were in danger.
-We had got out of it two three times, only with some huge inclinations, until that fatal Wednesday that we sank.
+As there was no other line ship, the head office was pressing us to travel despite the bad weather.
+Every Wednesday the ship was transferring fuel with cargo.
+Back then there were no special ships for doing this transfer like today.
+As there were prohibitions on travelling far too often, the ship was leaving under the responsibility of the captain so many times we were in danger.
+We had managed to escape two or three times, only with some severe titling, until that fatal Wednesday when we sank.

 I remember we left from Tinos on Wednesday morning to Andros and Rafina.
 The sea was very turbulent.
 Before leaving from Tinos I said to the guys to vaporize the engines.
 I went to the church to light a candle.
 When I returned, we sailed.
-When we arrived to Rafina there was also a prohibition of travelling and the ship would not travel.
+When we arrived at Rafina there was also a ban on travelling and the ship would not travel.
 However, the company has a scheduled departure at 16.00pm.
-So, having the agreement and signature of the captain the route was about to be done and we started the embarkation.
+So, having the agreement and signature of the captain the journey was about to be made and we started the embarkation.

 – What happened guys?
-Any notice from the bridge?
+Any news from the bridge?

 They told me that they had not heard from them.
-I called and faxed them but I got no reply, so I told them:
+I called them but I got no reply, so I told them:

-– Antonis, please set the one engine to 80 turns.
+– Antonis, please set one engine to 80 turns.

 I also set the other engine to 80 turns so that the captain could handle the rudder .The normal voyage was at 680 turns.
 We all went upstairs because we were feeling that we were going to sink.
-As we were going up, we passed very difficult from the garage and we saw all the trucks turned: petrol and fuels were poured around.
-The ship’s inclination at that point was 45 degrees to the right as we saw at the inclination measure of the engine.
+As we were going up, we struggled to pass from the garage and we saw all the trucks overturned: petrol and fuel was pouring around.
+The ship’s inclination at that point was 45 degrees to the right as we saw on the inclination measurement of the engine.

 We went upstairs and we went to the ship’s stern.
-There was the sailor Polikarpos Xoreftis giving lifejackets to people.
+There was the sailor Polikarpos Xoreftis giving life jackets to people.
 We tried to untie the boats but we could not.
-Due to the huge inclination, the small barrels did not fall because the ropes could be untied.
+Due to the huge inclination, the small barrels did not fall because the ropes could not be untied.
 They were stuck with the paint.
 We had to bring an axe from the kitchen.
-However, we were afraid to go there because the truck drivers were saying that the fuels will explode and the ship will sink.
+However, we were afraid to go there because the truck drivers were saying that the fuel would explode and the ship would sink.
 There was no notice from the bridge from the speakers on how to act.
-I agreed with the third engineer, that we had worked together in the ocean ships in the past, to fall into the sea from the north side of the ship in case it sinks.
+I agreed with the third engineer, whom we had worked together on the ocean liners in the past, to jump into the sea from the north side of the ship in case it sinks.

 All the crew was wearing lifejackets.
-In the leaving area there was Mr. Spiridakis, the steward.
+In the living quarters area there was Mr. Spiridakis, the steward.
 He was trying to wear the lifejackets to two children and their mother, Mrs. Matoula Lavda.
-At that point I remembered that before we left Rafina, some passengers were entering the ship however we were telling them not to travel because there was a prohibition.
-Between those passengers, it was also Matoula with her two children.
-She had escorted her husband that left with the truck and she wanted to go back to take the children to the school.
+At that point I remembered that before we left Rafina, some passengers were entering the ship, however we were telling them not to travel because there was a ban due to bad weather.
+Among those passengers was also Matoula with her two children.
+She had escorted her husband that left with the truck and she wanted to go back to take the children to school.
 We were telling her not to travel.
 She was hesitant but she finally embarked.
-In opposition to Matoula, Mr. Zagoraios was also with his truck in the ship and exactly at the time when we were lifting the door, he jumped outside.
+As opposed to Matoula, Mr. Zagoraios was also with his truck on the ship and exactly at the time when we were lifting the door, he jumped outside.

 We remained at the stern for a while.
 Fifteen minutes after the ship took a permanent inclination, a terrible explosion took place.
 The ship caught fire.
-The persons that we were at the stern started to fall into the sea in any way we could.
+The persons that were at the stern started to fall into the sea in any way they could.
 As I was falling I looked at Evia.
 Andros was too far.
-Before I fall, I made the sign of cross and I said:
+Before I jumped, I made the sign of cross and I said:

 – Please God, help me.
-I came into your house today…
+I come into your house today…

-Then I jumped, however, due to the ship’s inclination I fell on the deck of the down floor that was on fire!
+Then I jumped, however, due to the ship’s inclination I fell on the deck below that was on fire!
 The fire caught me.
-Whatever was outside my uniform, the head and the arms, started to get on fire.
+Whatever part was exposed from my uniform, the head and the arms, started to catch fire.
 With my last strength, I escaped from the fire and I jumped again.
 I fell into the frozen and turbulent sea.

-We were all gathered together in the sea.
-We were about 20 persons.
-There were big waves and the one was hitting on the other.
+We all gathered together in the sea.
+There were about 20 people.
+There were big waves which were hitting us on each other.
 At the far end we could see a light, as it was from a ship.
-We thought that is was someone coming to save us so we started to swim towards the light.
-However, at around 20.30pm, the light disappeared and then each one was swimming to a different direction.
-The temperature was zero celsius degrees and in the sea was 5!
+We thought that it was someone coming to save us so we started to swim towards the light.
+However, at around 20.30pm, the light disappeared and then each of us was swimming in a different direction.
+The temperature was zero celsius degrees and in the sea it was 5!

 The Russian ship saved eleven persons as Linardos Petsas told me.
 Most of them were collected with a special system from the sea.
 I got collected almost dead with a black color, but I was still breathing and the nurses and doctors immediately treated me.
 In the morning of Thursday, we were taken to Rafina.
-There, a small fish boat collected us because the Russian oceanographic could not tie up to the port.
+There, a small fishing boat collected us because the Russian oceanographic ship could not dock at the port.
 We were very moved while saying goodbye to the Russians.
 They helped us very much, they gave us clothes and they put ours in bags.

-Then, the fish boat took us to the land and then to the Marine Administration.
+Then, the fishing boat took us to dry land and from there to the Marine Administration.
 There, the ambulances came and took us to the General Public Hospital.
 Some of the survivors, such as Petsas and Kokinis left immediately.
 The rest, we stayed in the hospital.
-I stayed there 16 days with a special treatment because my lungs were full of salt and oil.
-I experienced the hell.
-What we lived that night… we do not wish to happen to anyone.
-28 persons died with no reason.
-And they were very good guys because Polemis made the election of the crew.
-Captain Avgoustis Polemis did not manage it and after a while died.”
+I stayed there for 16 days receiving special treatment because my lungs were full of salt and oil.
+I experienced hell.
+What we experienced that night… we do not wish to happen to anyone.
+28 people died for no reason.
+And they were very good guys because Polemis made the decision for the crew.
+Captain Avgoustis Polemis did not make it and after a while died.”